gregerspoulsen/artisan_tools/README.md

 ```
 project/
   + artisan.yaml
-  + VERSION
+  + RELEASE
 ```
-`artisan.yaml` can in most cases be left empty when default settings are sufficient. `VERSION` should contain the current version of the project (e.g. 1.3.5).
+`artisan.yaml` can in most cases be left empty when default settings are sufficient. `RELEASE` should contain the expected release version of the project (e.g. 1.3.5).

 For more information have a look at